Fire Danger Period

 It is the responsibility of all residents to ensure that they are aware of, and comply with, fire restriction conditions.

-Please see General_Purposes_Local_Law_PART 7_Open_Air_Burning(PDF, 69KB) to see if you require a permit, and if what you wish to burn is allowed.
+Please see General Purposes Local Law - Open Air Burning to see if you require a permit, and if what you wish to burn is allowed.